Microsoft Access Tips, Tricks and Shortcuts

 Microsoft Access includes an export wizard that can be used to export tables, queries, forms or reports easily to Excel.
 It’s common to have many users in an organization using Excel so data in Excel format can work well.

-Try these 25 keyboard shortcuts when you’re working in Access tables in Datasheet View.
+Check out these 25 keyboard shortcuts when you’re working in Access tables in Datasheet View.

 There are many keyboard shortcuts that can be used in the Microsoft Access Navigation Pane.
 The four basic objects that appear in the Navigation Pane are tables, queries, forms and reports.